Old English æ "law"

 Many words, previously written with ae or æ are now spelled with just "e".

 However, e is the horizontally and vertically inverted a.
+As an example, see the first tableau of the IKS numerals.

 ~☉~ | lucid definition; added layer of lucidity, or aethereal context |